-- Students can include any board memberships as part of their portfolios.
-In order to do so, they must describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Master's programme.
-The Student Centre must confirm on the report that the student concerned has been active as a member of the DC, IPC, CPC, or FSR. - 2.
+- 1. Students can include any board memberships as part of their portfolios.
+In order to do so, they must describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Master's programme. - 2.
 Board memberships can be listed on the diploma supplement.
 The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration.
 At the request of the student's study programme, the Centre for Administrative Activities can confirm that the student has been an active board member of the CPC.
 In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC.

-- Students who believe that their board memberships demonstrate that they have the knowledge, insight and skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
-A student may apply to be included under the Profiling Fund Scheme (FSS Scheme) on the basis of his administrative activities and submit a request to his institution for a holiday allowance or for a board membership scholarship from the Profiling Fund Board (FSS Board).
-See also article 14 of the Participation Regulations on the participation councils and degree programme Committees.
+- 3. Students who believe that their board memberships demonstrate that they have the knowledge, insight and / or skills that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
+A student may apply to be included under the Profiling Fund Scheme (FSS Scheme) on the basis of his administrative activities and submit a request to his institution for an attendance fee allowance or for a board membership scholarship from the Profiling Fund Board (FSS Board).
+See also article 14 of the Participation Regulations on the participation councils and PC'S.

-Article 12 Top-level athletes scheme
+Article 12 Top-Class athletes scheme